Centre for Academic Communication

 - Want to stay informed?
 Register with our online booking system for monthly emails detailing our offerings.

 - Not sure what you need?
-Contact Gillian Saunders or Kaveh Tagharobi to arrange for a one-on-one learning consultation.
+Contact Gillian Saunders or Kaveh Tagharobi to get more information about CAC workshops and resources.
 They will help you create a road map to academic success.

 We have lots of different programs to help you develop your academic communication skills!

 We’re excited about a new digital resource for all graduate students writing theses, projects, or dissertations, called the Thesis Writing Starter Kit.
-This document is the result of a collaborative effort among numerous UVic services: http://www.uvic.ca/services/counselling/resources/thesis/index.php
+This document is the result of a collaborative effort among numerous UVic services.

 This searchable pdf can help grad students: